-Primary objectives, governance structure, and area of operation and activities - This information can be obtained from sources such as the NFP's governing document (such as constitution or trust deed), from the management committee's (or equivalent) report, or the chairman's report.
-The NFP's governing document may be obtainable from the NFP, or in some cases from a public source such as the ACNC online portal, or a copy of a Victorian incorporated association's rules from Consumer Affairs Victoria (for a fee).

-Legal form - NFPs operate under various legal structures, including incorporated associations, companies limited by guarantee, trusts and co-operatives.
-As stated earlier, some entities are not formed under any particular legislation or statute, and are commonly referred to as unincorporated associations.
+- Primary objectives, governance structure, and area of operation and activities This information can be obtained from sources such as the NFP's governing document (such as constitution or trust deed), from the management committee's (or equivalent) report, or the chairman's report.
+The NFP's governing document may be obtainable from the NFP, or in some cases from a public source such as the Charities Services online portal. - Legal form NFPs operate under various legal structures, including incorporated societies, companies, trusts and co-operatives.
+As stated earlier, some entities are not formed under any particular legislation or statute, and are commonly referred to as unincorporated societies.

 As stated above, an understanding of the entity can be obtained by reading some parts of the annual report.
-Some NFPs include a chairman's report or a service performance report in their annual report.
+Some NFPs include a chairman's report or a statement of service performance (required for tier 3 and 4 entities) in their annual report (or performance report).
 The content of these reports usually includes a discussion of the entity's performance highlights in the context of its objectives.
 Whilst reading these reports, users should be mindful that an audit or review would not normally extend to the information contained in them and an objective and analytical approach is recommended when considering such information.